voxelrevolution/AI-Generated-Photo-Tagging/README.md

-# Rapid Photo Sorter V2
+# AI Generated Photo Tagging

 A desktop application for rapidly sorting and tagging large photo collections with AI assistance.